Deborah-Digges/deborah-digges.github.io/2020-10-05-From-Jekyll-To-Gatsby.md

 ## Why Gatsby?

-I considered for restructuring my blog with [Gatsby](https://www.gatsbyjs.com/blog/2017-11-08-migrate-from-jekyll-to-gatsby/) and [Next](https://dev.to/joserfelix/how-to-make-a-static-blog-with-next-js-2bd6).
-I decided to go with Gatsby since it is a little more specialized towards static site generation, which makes things like reading markdown files well supported out of the box.
+I considered refurbishing my blog with either [Gatsby](https://www.gatsbyjs.com/blog/2017-11-08-migrate-from-jekyll-to-gatsby/) or [Next](https://dev.to/joserfelix/how-to-make-a-static-blog-with-next-js-2bd6).
+I decided to go with Gatsby since it is a little more specialized towards static site generation.

 ## Let's Get Migrating

 ### Scaffolding

 Getting a Gatsby project up and running is [well-documented](https://www.gatsbyjs.com/docs/quick-start/) on the Gatsby site.
 Enhancing the project generate a page from a markdown file is also [clearly explained](https://www.gatsbyjs.com/docs/adding-markdown-pages/).
-These are the first few steps I followed to get a basic project structure set up for the blog:
+These are the steps I followed to get the initial project set up for the blog:

 - Used `gatsby-source-filesystem` to read files into Gatsby.
 Added an entry to the `plugins`key in `gatsby.config.js`: